-- p) The DUT transmission will be attenuated to balance the loss in the combiner which is in its receiver path. - q) The DUT channel will be loaded using an IP traffic generator.
-The packet rate will be the one determined during Phase I testing. - r) The DUTs will be configured to transmit at their maximum power.
-If necessary, the separation distances between DUTs will be increased to provoke devices with power control to transmit at their maximum power.
+- p) The DUT channel will be loaded using an IP traffic generator.
+The packet rate will be the one determined during Phase I testing. - q) The DUTs will be configured to transmit at their maximum power.

 The DUTs will establish reliable communications and travel along the predefined drive route around the encroachment zone.
-Starting outside the defined DUT encroachment zone, LMR subscriber units will transit through the DUT encroachment zone following one of the predefined drive test routes.
-Subscriber units should minimize their uplink transmissions, since excessive uplink transmissions may trigger DUT detections and potentially taint the controlled LMR downlink assessment nature of this test.
+Starting outside the defined DUT encroachment zone LMR subscriber units will transit through the DUT encroachment zone following one of the predefined drive test routes.
 Subscriber units may loiter in the encroachment zone or transition across it.
 The only restriction is that they remain on pre-qualified routes.

 Each base station transmission shall constitute a measurement event.
-An interference event shall be defined as any impairment to intelligibility or fidelity of LMR voice communications that can be correlated to simultaneous DUT transmissions within a plausible interference range.
+An interference event shall be defined as any impairment to intelligibility or fidelity of LMR voice communications which can be correlated to simultaneous DUT transmissions within a plausible interference range.